 There is also a Trade Support Loan which can make a big difference in the first two years of the apprenticeship, if used correctly.
 The apprentice can opt out of the loan at any time and is usually done once wages increase after the second year.
 The Dept. of Human Services also provides income support to eligible apprentices which can increase wages significantly.

-We included carpentry rates in the comparative table below because it featured in the Y13 Report, but also to show the very little difference in bricklaying and carpentry apprenticeship pay rates.
+We included carpentry rates in the comparative graph below because it featured in the Y13 Report, but also to show the very little difference in bricklaying and carpentry apprenticeship pay rates.
 The trade you choose should be based firstly on what you enjoy doing.

 Another major plus in choosing a trade compared to a degree is that the training and work leads you directly into your chosen field.
 The ATAR report states that 62% of uni students have considered dropping out during their course.
 That represents a lot of disenchantment and would be partly related to the broader range of subjects covered, many of which won’t directly relate to the student’s hoped-for career job.